How to Estimate Your Take-Home Pay in Nova Scotia (2026 Updated)

 Moving expenses

 If you move to start a new job in Nova Scotia, you may be able to deduct moving costs like travel, storage fees, and real estate commissions.
-There are distance and other eligibility requirements.
+You are eligible if your new home is at least 40 km closer to your new work or school (using the shortest public route).
+You can claim this on line 21900, with the details provided on Form T1-M.

 Nova Scotia Child Benefit

-Delivered quarterly, the NS Child Benefit provides up to $1,275 per child annually for families with adjusted net income under $26,000.
-Families earning up to $34,000 may receive a partial Child Benefit.
+The Nova Scotia Child Benefit offers $1,525 per child annually for families with adjusted family net income under $26,000.
+Families earning up to $34,000 receive a partial benefit, with a half-rate for additional children.

 Labour-Sponsored Venture Capital Tax Credit